theJuddson/autobahn-js-built/README.md

 # AutobahnJS "Built"

 This repository contains the built and released versions of [AutobahnJS](https://github.com/tavendo/AutobahnJS) ready for use in your project.
+This is a clone of CrossBar's Bower autobahn-js-built project that I've pushed to the npm repo.

-## Using with Bower
+## Using with npm

 Install with [npm](https://www.npmjs.com/):